 The lapels in the suit jacket are broad and hence, more noticeable.
 Mostly there are peak lapels, unlike the notch lapels of a suit jacket worn by a British man.
 Also, Italian suit jackets have no vents as opposed to the single vent in American jackets or the double vents in British suit jackets.
 When it comes to the trousers, they are tailored to a specific length, either touching the top of the shoe or a little higher than that.

-Sprezzatura: The Italian Mode of Fashion
+Sprezzatura: Mode of Fashion for the Italian Men

 Much of the Italian style for men can be summed up into an Italian word, Sprezzatura.
 Before you get confused by this foreign term, just know that it simply means looking effortless.